Roger Creager

 Roger Creager (born July 25, 1971) is an American Texas country music singer and songwriter from Corpus Christi, Texas.

 Biography

-Creager aspired to become a country music singer since he was six years old.
-He started learning how to play piano in the second grade and began to learn guitar as a student at Tuloso-Midway High School.
+Creager was born on July 25, 1971, in Corpus Christi, Texas.
+Creager's aspiration to become a country music singer began when he was six years old.
+He began learning piano in second grade and began to learn guitar as a student at Tuloso-Midway High School.
 After high school, he attended Sam Houston State University and earned a degree in business.
-He then went to Texas A&M University in College Station to earn a degree in agriculture.
-In College Station, the Texas Music Revolution helped him become a musician.

-In August 2006, Creager traveled to Africa and climbed Mount Kilimanjaro.
-In the summer of 2007, Creager traveled to France to take part in the Festival Country Rendez-Vous.
+He then earned a degree in agriculture from Texas A&M University in College Station.
+During his time in College Station, the Texas Music Revolution helped him become a musician.
+In the summer of 2007, Creager traveled to France to take part in that year's Festival Country Rendez-Vous.

-Creager married his wife Chelsey, in Ireland, November 20, 2021, with a stateside ceremony on November 28, 2021.
-The couple share a daughter, Audrey Rose, born March 9, 2021.